 When you buy a Rust skin, you need to make sure it’s functional and, ideally, highly practical.
 Good skin will give you some camouflage and keep you alive in certain situations.

-Here are some of the latest event-themed rust skins you can find in the Rust console store:
+Here are some of the coolest event-themed Rust skins that you can own:

 1. Carrot Balaclava